CPC31020 - Certificate III in Solid Plastering

 Pathways:

-Once students have successfully completed CPC30220 Certificate III in Carpentry, they can work as a Carpenter within the residential and/or commercial construction industry.
+Once students have successfully completed CPC31020 Certificate III in Solid Plastering, they can apply for roles within the construction industry related to solid plastering such as solid plasterer and/or renderer.
 The further study pathways available to students who undertake this qualification include:

 Course Structure: